 Whenever two armies meet, the game switches into a tactical battle.
 This is where you get to play as the general, the hero – you command your units, build formations and strategies, and fight your enemy to the last man.
 The best bit: it’s not completely down to the stats – with the right terrain, the right tactics, a small outnumbered force can withstand almost any odds, and the mightiest army can be felled by a decent ambush.

-The latest version, Total War: Shogun II, is the best in the series so far.
+Total War: Shogun II, is the best in the series so far.
 If the period it covers, 16th century feudal Japan, is no to your taste, try Napoleon: Total War - it’s a focused look at the famous general’s campaigns.

 Total War is deep, tactical and thoughtful: expect a campaign of Total War to last a week or so.